shashidhar087/terraform-aws-github-runner/README.md

 The pool is NOT enabled by default and can be enabled by setting at least one object of the pool config list.
 The [ephemeral example](./examples/ephemeral/README.md) contains configuration options (commented out).

+### Monitor/Alert

+The monitoring of runners and alerting feature is introduced in conjunction with Pooling feature and is primary meant to ensure the team is notified when the runners are not available due to runner provisioning or a launch failure.
+This module continously monitors the available idle count of runners which is 25% of pool size.
+If the runner count is less than the set threshold value (25% of pool size) then the cloudwatch alarm will send the notification to the SNS topic and the subscribers will be notified.

+The monitor feature is NOT enabled by default and can be enabled by setting the varilable "enable_runner_monitor" to "true".

 ### Idle runners

 The module will scale down to zero runners by default.
 By specifying a `idle_config` config, idle runners can be kept active.
 The scale down lambda checks if any of the cron expressions matches the current time with a margin of 5 seconds.
 When there is a match, the number of runners specified in the idle config will be kept active.
 In case multiple cron expressions matches, only the first one is taken into account.
 Below is an idle configuration for keeping runners active from 9 to 5 on working days.